Bob Hope Village Became a New Kind of Home for Me

 Despite all their hard work, Melvin and Marjorie’s marriage was constantly filled with laughter and adventure.
 “It was quite an experience having a two-year-old and a two-month-old going across the Atlantic Ocean with waves rocking the boat,” Marjorie recalled.
 “Melvin and I have so many memories with the children.”
 Their marriage continued to be full and bright until a difficult day in 1987.

 Just thirteen days after Melvin’s fifty-sixth birthday, he passed away, leaving Marjorie a widow in their large house in Oklahoma.
-After selling their family home and moving to a smaller house in the same area, Marjorie’s health began to deteriorate.
+After selling their family home, looking at different housing like real estate in Bixby OK and other cities, and moving to a smaller house in the same area, Marjorie’s health began to deteriorate.

 After reading an article published by the Air Force Afterburner about the Air Force Enlisted Village, Marjorie decided to schedule an interview.
 “I met with Opal late in the summer of 1998 and was told that they could have a place ready for me in six months,” she said.
 “About a week after returning to Oklahoma, I received a call telling me they had a spot open for me.
 I couldn’t believe it.
 I wasn’t expecting to move so soon, but I was grateful they could accommodate me so quickly.”